The network effect occurs when a good or service becomes more valuable as more people use it.

 For a good with network effects, the difficulty is often getting established.
 Early users of social networking sites don’t have many people to interact with.
 But, as everyone joins a group like Facebook, it creates a bandwagon effect with people feeling the need to join.
 You want to join the social network where all your friends are on.

-A network effects involves a positive feedback loop
+A network effect involves a positive feedback loop

 Some products with network effects don’t quite reach the critical mass and so fade away.
 For example, the mini-disc never really caught on.